fengjixuchui/HyperVisor-Injector/README.md

 <img src="https://imgur.com/uOpcCp7.png">

-public version supports 64bit games only
+INFORMATION: The public version of this injector Supports 64bit games only

 # active updates + changes to keep this undetected and safe to use !
-# version 4.0
+# version 5.0
 - Easy Anti Cheat Status : 🟢
-- EAC Eos Status : 🟢
 - Battleye Status : 🟢
 - Vanguard Status : 🟢
 - BattleEye Status : 🟢